zulip/zulip/docs/tutorials/new-feature-tutorial.md

 ### Create the migration

-Create the migration file: `./manage.py makemigrations`.
+Create the migration file using the Django `makemigrations` command:
+`./manage.py makemigrations`.
 Make sure to commit the generated file to git:
 `git add zerver/migrations/NNNN_realm_mandatory_topics.py`
 (NNNN is a number that is equal to the number of migrations.)